osuAkatsuki/bancho.py/README.md

     -d *.YOUR_DOMAIN
 ```

+put the key and certificate somewhere on your server, and then
+modify the two `SSL_..._PATH` variables in `.env` for them.

 ## configuring a reverse proxy (we'll use nginx)
 bancho.py relies on a reverse proxy for tls (https) support, and for ease-of-use
 in terms of configuration. nginx is an open-source and efficient web server we'll